Ruminations on TV Shows, Comics, And Music

-The beginning of a weird trilogy finds The Enterprise Crew encountering The Defiant, another Starfleet ship that appears to be phasing through dimensions.
+The beginning of a dimension expanding saga finds The Enterprise Crew encountering The Defiant, another Starfleet ship that appears to be phasing through dimensions.
 When Kirk also phases, Spock decides the ship can't leave the location, even though an alien species called the Tholians are ensnaring The Enterprise in a web that could doom them to the same fate.

 (Archer, T'Pol, Phlox, Sato, Mayweather, Reed, Forrest)

 So where did The Defiant go when it phased?
 The Mirrorverse.
 An alternate dimension where good and evil are flip-flopped, and nobody behaves in a familiar way.
 The crew of The Mirrorverse Enterprise become embroiled in a political conundrum where they think their best chance of survival is to take The Defiant as their new ship.

 Episode 6: Mirror, Mirror